 If you have an idea what the journalist is looking for, create a short briefing sheet so the client has everything they need at their fingertips.
 If you have certain key messages you want to convey as part of your PR campaign, make sure they’re covered.

-Make sure your client finds somewhere quiet for the interview where they won’t be disturbed.
-Also check they have any phone numbers, email addresses or video call links they may need.
+Make sure you find somewhere quiet for the interview where you won’t be disturbed.
+Also check your spokesperson has any phone numbers, email addresses or video call links they may need.

-When the interview is over, check in with the client to see if they promised the journalist any additional information or images, and the journalist to check they have everything they need for the story.
+When the interview is over, check in to see if they promised the journalist any additional information or images, and the journalist to check they have everything they need for the story.

 If you would like to find out more about how Motive PR can help you get in touch.
 We would love to hear from you.